uptane/uptane.github.io/blog/2024-01-12-callForIdeas/index.md

 Aktualizr, a Uptane client written in C++, focuses on embedded Linux systems.
 Uptane's core functionality is vital for securing and validating software updates in highly security-sensitive and safety-critical systems.
 However, aktualizr currently supports only OSTree as a method for installing updates.

 This GSoC project aims to enhance aktualizr by implementing support for an A/B partition-based update method.
 Swupdate or RAUC, two popular open-source software updaters, are the targeted integration points.
-While libaktualizr already supports additional package managers, collaboration with the maintainers of Swupdate or RAUC would be ideal.
+While libaktualizr already supports additional package managers, our ideal solution would be a collaboration with the maintainers of Swupdate or RAUC.

 **Key skills required:** Systems-level programming in C++